 If your insurer recently raised your rates because of an accident or moving violation ticket, it’s time to look elsewhere for coverage.
 Car insurance customers can and should shop around, especially if they’re considered a higher risk based on a poor driving record.
-Unlike cable and wireless phone service companies, auto insurance carriers don’t require a contract, so you’re not locked in and can change car insurance companies at any time.
+Unlike cable and wireless phone service companies, auto insurance carriers don’t require a contract, so you’re not locked in and can change insurance companies at any time.

 Additionally, contact your state’s Department of Motor Vehicles (DMV) agency and request a copy of your driving record.
 Just like reviewing your credit history, it’s important to periodically review your driving record.
 If you find items on your driving record that shouldn’t be there, request that the citations be removed from your record.
 Depending on the state you live in, first time offenders that complete driving safety programs after an infraction can request that the infraction be removed.

 At QuoteWizard, we'll review your driving record and connect you with an agent that's a good fit.
 Don't assume you're going to get the same high rates with every company just because of multiple tickets or accidents.
 Each auto insurance company has a unique way of determining risk—it's not an exact science.
+We can help you find the insurer with the best rates and put you in touch with them.

-Some drivers will have their insurance cancelled or non-renewed by their car insurance company, most likely due to multiple accidents, tickets or a poor driving history.
+Some drivers will have their insurance cancelled or non-renewed by their insurance company, most likely due to multiple accidents, tickets or a poor driving history.
 If this happens to you, we suggest contacting several auto insurance companies for quotes.
-Some states have programs for drivers who lose their insurance, so that they can continue to operate a vehicle while maintaining the minimum car insurance requirements.
+Some states have programs for drivers who lose their insurance, so that they can continue to operate a vehicle while maintaining the minimum insurance requirements.
 Oklahoma is an example of one state that has such a program.

 A: It depends on which state you live in.
 Generally, it depends on the severity of the infraction.
 Most moving violations remain on your record for 3-5 years.
 More severe violations like reckless driving can remain on your record for 10-15 years.
 For more information specific to your particular situation, we recommend reaching out to your state’s Department of Motor Vehicles (DMV).

 A: It depends on the state you live in and how many points are on your driving record.
 There isn’t a “one size fits all” evaluation that put a driver into a “high risk” status.
-Some car insurance companies will consider you high risk and raise your premiums or drop you from their policy from just one accident.
+Some insurance companies will consider you high risk and raise your premiums or drop you from their policy from just one accident.
 Others will allow more depending on differing circumstances.

 A: The short answer is, it depends.
 Not all high risk car insurance is the same and it’s not possible to lump them together in one group.
 There are several factors that go into high risk auto insurance pricing:

 We’ve seen high risk car insurance premiums range from hundreds to thousands of dollars.
 That’s why it’s important to do your homework and shop around.
-We recommend getting quotes from at least three different car insurance companies.
+We recommend getting quotes from at least three different insurance companies.
 Once you’ve had auto insurance for at least six months, get quotes again.
 Be sure to say you’ve had continuous insurance for the past 6 months and they’ll most likely provide better prices.

 A: it depends on whether or not you were at fault and the size of the claim resulting from the accident.
 If the accident involves gross negligence (think DWI), you could be dropped by your car insurance company.
 This means you’ll pay a lot more for insurance since you’ll be considered “high risk” and need high risk insurance.